Chile, officially called the Republic of Chile, is located along the western seaboard on the South American continent.

 The world’s oldest known mummies were discovered in the Camarones Valley, in southwest Chile in 1917.
 The oldest one dated back to 5050 BC.

 The world’s largest swimming pool can be found at the private San Alfonso del Mar resort in Algarrobo.
-It is equivalent to about 6,000 8-meter long pools, and holds an astonishing 250 million litres (66 million gallons) of water.
+It is equivalent to about 6,000 8-meter long pools, and holds an astonishing 250 million liters (66 million gallons) of water.

 Chile is one of South America’s most stable and flourishing countries.
 It has been mainly free of the coups and government crookedness that has played havoc with the continent.